10 Feb 2010

 At its very core, DICOM standard is based on the concept of service providers (also referred to as “Service Class Providers” or “SCP”), service consumers (also referred to as “Service Class Users” or “SCU”) and information objects that are acted upon by the providers and consumers.
 For example, the printer described in the earlier section is an example of a service provider and is referred to as having a “C-PRINT SCP” capability.
 The application requesting the print activity is acting as a service consumer and has “C-PRINT SCU” capability.
 The combination of a service class along with the information object template that it acts upon is referred to as “Service-Object Pair” class, also referred to as “SOP”.
 SOPs form the foundation for DICOM-related compliance (or “conformance”) and allow vendors to disclose what DICOM-related capabilities their software and hardware support.
 Each SOP class has an unique identification number issued by the DICOM committee.
 The list of SOP classes is very long already and continues to grow as more modalities are supported.

 The goal of the DICOM standard is to enable a “plug-n-play” architecture within any healthcare information network.
-The standard therefore stipulates that all DICOM-capable devices electronically disclose their capabilities during an initial “handshakes” that occurs between DICOM-compliant devices.
+The standard therefore stipulates that all DICOM-capable devices electronically disclose their capabilities during an initial “handshake” that occurs that occurs between DICOM-compliant devices.
 This handshaking is often referred to as an “Association Establishment”.
 Depending on the capabilities supported, this association can be successful or fail.
 If the association is successful, instances of the SOP classes are exchanged between the consumers and providers of a service in the format negotiated during the handshake.
 The SOP instance in the print example described previously may carry information such as the patient information, pixel data of the images to be printed as well as any annotations that are required to be printed along with the images.
-Let us now take a look at the various services offered by DICOM-compliant devices a little further using OsiriX.
+Let us look at the various services offered by DICOM-compliant devices a little further using OsiriX.

 OsiriX software has a “C-STORE SCP” capability and is therefore capable of storing incoming DICOM images into a local database.
 This allows the software to operate as a rudimentary PACS server.
 In order to be able to use this feature, you will have configured the settings in the “Preferences” screen to enable OsiriX to run as a DICOM listener.
 This software has many capabilities including being able to receive images through the HTTP protocol using the “WADO” specification of the DICOM standard (WADO stands for “Web Access to DICOM Objects”).
 It also offers web service integration through SOAP-based messaging.
 Another storage-related capability that OsiriX offers is the “C-STORE SCU”.
 This capability permits us to send DICOM information from OsiriX to other DICOM storage service providers such as PACS systems.
 The “Local Database” screen (shown below) shows how the images for a patient are organized within OsiriX.
 The images are always stored in a hierarchy consisting of patients, their studies, and the images in the study (or “series”).